Early Slavs: Society

 Early Slavic society was a typical decentralised tribal society of Iron Age Europe and was organised into local chiefdoms.
 A slow consolidation occurred between the 7th and the 9th, when the previously uniform Slavic cultural area evolved into discrete zones.
 Slavic groups were influenced by neighbouring cultures like Byzantium, the Khazars, the Vikings and the Carolingians and influenced their neighbours in return.

 Differences in status gradually developed in the chiefdoms, which led to the development of centralized socio-political organisations.
 The first centralized organisations may have been temporary pantribal warrior associations, the greatest evidence being in the Danubian area, where barbarian groups organised around military chiefs to raid Byzantine territory and to defend themselves against the Pannonian Avars.
 Social stratification gradually developed in the form of fortified, hereditary chiefdoms, which were first seen in the West Slavs areas.
 The chief was supported by a retinue of warriors, who owed their position to him.
 As chiefdoms became powerful and expanded, centres of subsidiary power ruled by lesser chiefs were created, and the line between powerful chiefdoms and centralised medieval states is blurred.
-By the mid-9th century, the Slavic elite had become sophisticated; it wore luxurious clothing, rode horses, hunted with falcons and travelled with retinues of soldiers.
-These chiefs were often at war with one another.
+By the mid-9th century, the Slavic elite had become sophisticated; they wore luxurious clothing, rode horses, hunted with falcons and travelled with retinues of soldiers.
+These chiefs were often at war with one another. al-Masudi, a 10th-century Muslim historian, geographer, and traveler, writes the following about the tribal organisation of the Slavs:"Among the different peoples who make up this pagan race, there is one that in ancient times held sovereign power.
+Their king was called Mājik and they themselves were known as Walītābā.
+In the past, all the Saqaliba recognized their superiority, because it was from among them that they chose the paramount ruler, and all the other chieftains considered themselves his vassals."

+"I began by mentioning the king whose suzerainty has been recognized by all the other rulers since ancient times, that is to say Mājik, king of the Walītābā, who are the original, pure-blooded Saqaliba, the most highly honoured, and take precedence over all the other branches of the race."Ibrahim ibn Yaqub, a 10th-century Hispano-Arabic, Sephardi Jewish traveler, writes the following about the same events:"They are of many different kinds.
+They were once united under a king named Makha, who was from a group of them called Walītābā.
+This group was of high status among them, but then their languages diverged, unity was broken and the people divided into factions, each of them ruled by their own king."